DSIP-FBK/DSIPTS/README.md

 ## Metrics
 In some cases the persistence model is hard to beat and even the more complex model can fall in the persistence trap that propagates the last seen values.
 For this reason a set of metrics can be used trying to avoid the model to get stuck in the trap.
-For instance:

-TODO WRITE
+In particular we implemented: MSE, L1, sinkhorn divergence, dilated loss, quantile loss, MDA and a couple of experimental losses for minimizing the variance or penalizing the persistency.
+See the base model definition in `dsipts/models/base.py` for more details.